650b vs 700c for gravel riding: which is best for you?

 Greater grip comes in handy on the rougher trails, while increased comfort is especially useful for longer, multi-day bikepacking tours.

-As on the road, some shorter riders opt for 650b tyres for better handling in proportion to the frame size and reduced toe overlap when gravel riding.
+As with road bikes, some shorter riders opt for 650b wheels for better handling in proportion to the frame size and reduced toe overlap when gravel riding.

 Lastly, 650b wheels tend to be stronger than 700c, as the shorter spoke triangle leads to a more robust construction.